AndrewMcDonald-Dev/Obsidian/Certifications/Security+/Bridge Protocol Data Unit (BPDU).md

 A BPDU are frames that contain information about the spanning tree protocol.
-A switch sends BPDUs using a unique source MAC address from its origin port to a multicast address with destination MAC.
+A switch sends BPDUs using a unique source [[Medium Access Control (MAC)|MAC]] address from its origin port to a multicast address with destination MAC.